 Host farmers gain access to a pool of pre-qualified employees who want to farm as a career

 Host farmers compensate apprentices with scheduled wage increases as they advance their skills

 To ensure Diversified Vegetable Apprenticeship both comprehensively trains apprentices and satisfies host farmers' employment needs, we worked with beginning and seasoned farmers representing 19 of our member farms to build the 18-month curriculum from the ground up through an expert-facilitated instructional design process.

-The green star icons indicate the location of a farm with an approved master grower who is currently seeking an apprentice or has an active apprentice on their farm.
+Each star icon indicates the location of a farm with an approved host farmer who is either currently seeking an apprentice or has an active apprentice on their farm.

 Don’t see a farm near where you’d like to apprentice?
-We encourage you to ask a farmer you’d like to apprentice with to consider applying to become a master grower, and explain why you’d like to apprentice with them and on their farm, specifically.
-If you and the master grower you’ve recruited both apply to the program and are approved, you will be matched directly with one another.
+We encourage you to ask a farmer you’d like to apprentice with to consider applying to become a host farmer, and explain why you’d like to apprentice with them and on their farm, specifically.
+If you and the host farmer you’ve recruited both apply to the program and are approved, you will be matched directly with one another.